Carl05-beepboop/Carl05-beepboop/README.md

 Hi there,

-Since I don't like too much talking, I will just bring up here a couple of essencial information so that you might understand why this profile was created.
+Since I don't like too much talking, I will just bring up here a couple of essential information so that you might understand why this profile was created.

 I am a brazilian physics student (that likes coding) which created a github profile to set up my college stuff.
 Nothing special, nothing too focusing on the coding as a computer science student would probably do and not professional as well.
 Perhaps, in time, I might as well learn some other programming languages.
 For now, I am just learning C and LaTeX for college purposes, but I'm truly planning to study other languages (e.g., Python, Lua, MATLAB and so on).